-The products are designed to be installed by a competent general builder, or a contractor, experienced with these types of products.
+The product is designed to be installed by a competent general builder, or a contractor, experienced with this type of product.

 6 Strength and stability

 General

 6.1 Coursing should be set out so bearings are at least 100 mm in length or the length required by the design calculation, whichever is the greater.
 Where possible, the masonry should be set out to provide a full block under a bearing.
 Pressed steel lintels should have a bearing of at least 150 mm.